The icon of Panagia Soumeliotissa and the monastery of Panagia Sumela in the background.

-In 1950, Dr. Philon Ktenides encouraged fellow Pontic Greeks in Greece to build a new church for Panagia Soumela.
+In 1950, Dr Philon Ktenides encouraged fellow Pontic Greeks in Greece to build a new church for Panagia Soumela.
 The church was built on a site amid the Macedonian mountains in Greece.
-This sight was Kastania of Vermio.
+This site was Kastania of Vermio.
 It was chosen because it reminded Dr Ktenides of the wild and natural beauty of the heights of Mt.
 Mela in Turkey.

 The Australian Connection

 Many Pontians in Greece have migrated to Australia.
 In Victoria alone there are 35,000 Greeks of Pontic descent.
 In 1972, the President of the association Panagia Soumela in Melbourne, George Papadopoulos traveled to Kastania in Macedonia.
 He met the Executive Committee of the Panhellenic Holy Foundation of Kastania Veroias.
 He expressed to them the long heartfelt desire of Pontic Greeks living in Australia to have a copy of the holy icon of Panagia Soumela to venerate.
 This noble request was met by the Greek authorities and a copy of the icon was presented to George Papadopoulos on October 1972 in Thessaloniki, Greece.